Ace Combat Infinity

-was a combat flight simulation video game developed by Project Aces and published by Bandai Namco Games for the PlayStation 3.
+is a 2014 combat flight simulation video game developed by Project Aces and published by Bandai Namco Games for the PlayStation 3.
 It is the sixteenth title in the Ace Combat series, and was released worldwide in May 2014.
 It is the first partially free-to-play title in the series, and unlike most games in the series, Infinity takes place on Earth.
 However, it includes certain elements from past Ace Combat games, including historical events, organizations, superweapons, and original aircraft.

 Bandai Namco ceased all of the game's services on March 31, 2018.

 Gameplay

 Ace Combat Infinity is a combat flight simulation game but it is presented in a more arcade-like format in contrast to other flight-sim games.
 The game has three modes - story, tutorial, and the multiplayer deathmatch/cooperative mode.
 Players could log on to the game itself through their PlayStation Network accounts.
 To fly in the story or multiplayer missions, the player will use one fuel credit; three Supplied Fuel units are rechargeable after a set period of time while Stocked Fuel credits were available as a mission reward or bought at the PlayStation Store.
 A lobby system allows the players to go through eight story missions and 39 multiplayer missions, with a few being Special Raid Missions that involve players taking on superweapons.

 Infinity has around 50 licensed jet aircraft representing modern designs from the United States, Europe, and Russia, with the F-4 Phantom as the player's first plane.
 Further updates since the game's release gave players a chance to use some of the Ace Combat franchise's iconic superfighters as well as the Japanese ATD-0 Shinshin technology demonstrator.
 As they play through the game, they can earn enough experience points to advance in rank and in the global leaderboards for every tournament.